-Blue river: North Saskatchewan's new hue formed by drought, dam release and algae carpets | CBC News
+Why the North Saskatchewan River has gone from brown to blue | CBC News

 "That's when you see the really muddy-looking, sediment-laden water in the river," Loewen said.
 "If you don't have any higher flows like that, the water will be clearer."

-Maintenance work done in July at the Bighorn Dam, about 330 kilometres southwest of Edmonton, involving a release of water from the Abraham Lake reservoir also contributed to the new hue, says Epcor.
+Maintenance work done in July at the Bighorn Dam, about 330 kilometres southwest of Edmonton, involving a release of water from the Abraham Lake reservoir also contributed to the new hue, says Epcor, a utility company that manages water, wastewater and electricity distribution systems in Edmonton.

 The river flows through the Rocky Mountains, pools in the reservoir with its clear blue waters, then snakes its way across the province.